China Financial Futures Exchange

-The China Financial Futures Exchange (CFFEX) is a futures exchange established in Shanghai on September 8, 2006—with the approval of the State Council and the authorization of China Securities Regulatory Commission (CSRC).
+The China Financial Futures Exchange (CFFEX; 中国金融期货交易所) is a futures exchange established in Shanghai on September 8, 2006—with the approval of the State Council and the authorization of China Securities Regulatory Commission (CSRC).
 It is a joint venture of the Zhengzhou Commodity Exchange, Shenzhen Stock Exchange and the Shanghai Futures Exchange.

 History

 2006-2009

 The China Financial Futures Exchange (CFFEX) was established in Shanghai on September 8, 2006 with the approval of the State Council and the authorization of China Securities Regulatory Commission (CSRC).
 Entities involved in its founding included the Shanghai Futures Exchange, Zhengzhou Commodity Exchange, Dalian Commodity Exchange, Shanghai Stock Exchange, and Shenzhen Stock Exchange.
 As of July 2007, it was preparing for the launch of stock index futures and options, and studying on financial derivatives, with the aim of creating a derivatives exchange center.
 In early 2008, CFFEX had approved 65 members futures company, while being involved in "mock trading" on its exchange.

 In early 2008, it launched the CSI 300 index futures, the first contract of CFFEX.
 Later, CFFEX introduced government bond futures and futures on the SSE 50 Index and the CSI 500 Index.
 The exchange has described plans for other financial derivatives such as other index futures, index options, and currency futures.
 CFFEX launched its first product by conducting trading systems testing and running a series of programs to educate investors about risks.